-10 Totally Unusual Rules The Royal Family Must Follow
+10 Totally Unusual Royal Rules Meghan Markle Might Have To Follow

-When you’re a member of British monarchy, rules of etiquette obviously exceed the rest of society’s expectations.
+When you’re a member of the British monarchy, rules of etiquette obviously exceed the rest of society’s expectations.
 Some of these protocols involve slight alterations to everyday life (think crossing your legs at the ankles instead of the knees or performing a curtsy as a formal greeting).
-But the royal family also has to adhere to traditions that can range from a tad bizarre to overtly extraordinary: Certain foods, names and even a board game are banned.
+But the royal family also adhere to traditions that can range from a tad bizarre to overtly extraordinary: Certain foods, names and even a board game are banned.
+And it appears soon-to-be royal Meghan Markle might be bound by these dictates, too, once she marries Prince Harry.
 Here, ten of the most unusual rules that prove even the Queen herself isn’t above royal law.

 Wedding Bouquets Are Actually Symbolic

 Every royal bride carries a sprig of myrtle in her bouquet as part of a tradition that dates back to Queen Victoria's reign, with some reports indicating the flower itself originates from the queen's very own more-than-a-century-old garden.

 A Strict Dress Code Must Be Observed

 From hats for formal events to tiaras only if married, the official dress code varies depending on occasion and status.
 And in Prince George's case, those shorts aren't just adorable—apparently they also convey his membership in an aristocratic class.

 Shellfish May Not Be Eaten In Public

 This culinary choice stems from shellfish's higher risk of food poisoning than other dishes.
 The royal family is also advised not to eat rare steak, drink tap water in foreign countries or binge on too-spicy meals.